All Episodes

 There was a judge who decided that Trump wasn't allowed to do a thing that was just part of his normal job.

-That just every day you wake up and is there another story about another judge blocking another Trump thing that he just wanted to do, which he totally has a right to do?
+Does it feel like Groundhog Day that just every day you wake up and is there another story about another judge blocking another Trump thing that he just wanted to do, which he totally has a right to do?

-Yes, and now the judge is blocking the firing of that Fed governor, Lisa Cook.
+And now the judge is blocking the firing of that Fed governor, Lisa Cook.

-Well, another one of those uh smuggler boats has been destroyed, but this time the Navy was nice enough to let the humans get off first and the drugs get off.
+Well, another one of those smuggler boats has been destroyed, but this time the Navy was nice enough to let the humans get off first and the drugs get off.

-What is the first question you ask yourself when you hear that 600 cartel members just from one cartel?
+Now, what is the first question you ask yourself when you hear that 600 cartel members just from one cartel?

-There are more than one cartel, uh but 600 of them were arrested in 23 states.
+But 600 of them were arrested in 23 states.

-What's their first question?
+What's the first question?

-Well, my first question is how many are there?
+Well, my first question is, how many are there?

-Is 600 uh did we get most of them?
+Is 600, did we get most of them?

-We got 95% of them, or did they get 2% of them or 1%?
+Or did they get 2% of them or 1%?

 Doesn't it really matter what percent they got?